Paru Itagaki: Biography

 Paru Itagaki began painting in kindergarten, and started drawing manga in the second grade.
 As a teenager she developed the character Legoshi, an anthropomorphic wolf who would later appear in her manga series Beastars.
 She cites Disney movies and the artists Nicolas de Crécy and Egon Schiele as among her early influences.

 She later attended Musashino Art University, where she studied filmmaking.
 She continued to pursue manga as a hobby while in university, creating dōjinshi that she would sell at dōjinshi conventions.
 After being unable to find a job in the film industry, Itagaki submitted her dōjinshi to editors at the publishing company Akita Shoten, which began publishing her short story collection Beast Complex in Weekly Shōnen Champion in 2016.
 That same year, Weekly Shōnen Champion began serializing Itagaki's critically and commercially acclaimed series Beastars.

 In September 2019, Itagaki's autobiographical manga series Paruno Graffiti began serialization in Kiss.
 In 2021, Itagaki launched a new manga series, titled Sanda, in the 34th issue of Weekly Shōnen Champion on July 21.
 In 2024, Sanda concluded its serialization.
 An anime adaptation began in October 2025.

-In January 2025, Itagaki began serializing a new manga titled Taika no Risei in the 7th issue of Weekly Shōnen Champion.
+In January 2025, Itagaki began serializing a new manga titled Taika's Reason in the 7th issue of Weekly Shōnen Champion.